 First Round – Qualification

-- Any applications that do not meet our requirements, for example if the applicant is not attending a post-secondary institution registered as a charity or did not answer the essay question, their application will be rejected.
+- Any applications that do not meet our requirements, for example if the applicant is not attending a post-secondary institution registered as a charity or did not answer the essay question, will be rejected.

 Second Round – Shortlist

 - All eligible essays will be assigned a random number to avoid bias and the Scholarship Administrator, Hannah Christensen, will read all eligible essays and grade them based on the following criteria:

 - Tips: Make sure your essay is creative, concise, and clear.
 While you should make some mention of extra-curricular activities and future goals, focus more on telling a compelling story than cramming in your entire résumé.

 A shortlist of 5 essays will be selected from this round.